porfiriopaiz/fzt-eib-configs/README.md

-Here's an improved `README.md` for your `fzt-eib-configs` directory.
-This version provides a clearer purpose, explains the directory's role, and includes more comprehensive usage instructions.

 # fzt-eib-configs 🛠️

 This directory serves as the **local configuration hub** for building Endless OS images using the Endless Image Builder (EIB).
 It allows for **customization and overrides** of the default EIB settings without modifying the main EIB source repository.